LHSaoMai/CS50---Python-Course---Havard-University/README.md

 # CS50---Python-Course---Havard-University
-Here are all the exercices of the CS50 Python course at Havard Univeristy.
+Here are all the exercices of the CS50 Python course at Havard University.
 Here is the link: https://cs50.harvard.edu/python/

 The course focus on:
 * Week 0: Functions, Variables